smcguire56/GoLangFundamentals3/README.md

 # Go Language Fundamentals 3

-This is a chat bot using regualr expressions in Go language.
+This is a chat bot using regular expressions in Go language.
 For GMIT's module Data Representation and Querying.
 From: https://data-representation.github.io/problems/go-regexp.html.